 Using a device that tracks The Flash’s protective aura, Golden Glider is able to spy on him and witness him sweet-talking his wife, Iris, on the street while in his costume.
 She tries to shoot Iris with a freeze-dryer gun, but Flash intervenes the shot, saving her life.
 Golden Glider is captured in the following issue, The Flash 251.

 While Golden Glider may not be the most well-known or widely recognized super villain in the DC comic world, she certainly deserves some recognition for her ability to skate on air and create a flow of ice.
 Who needs actual flight or superhuman strength when you have a pair of really cool ice skates, right?
 Her bone to pick with The Flash may seem a bit petty, but who among us hasn’t held a grudge or two in our lives?
 So, let’s give Golden Glider the credit she deserves for being a formidable opponent to The Flash, and for having some serious style while doing it.

 Have you ever wanted to witness a superhero getting burned by an ice gun?
-Well then, The Flash issue 250 is the comic book for you.
+Well then, The Flash issue 250 is the comic book for you (Affiliate Link).
 Not only do you get to see Captain Cold and Golden Glider in action, but you also get to witness The Flash struggling to maintain control while he runs on ice.
 And let’s not forget the drama and revenge-filled storyline that Golden Glider brings to the table.